 Ensure design & layout meet customer expectation

 Depending on what you are selling, the design requirements of your store change considerably.
 For example, a designer clothing store might need visually-appealing photographs on the home page to entice its customers.
 At the same time, easy navigability to product features and specifications might be the essential requirement in a consumer electronics store.
-Such differences in approach is vital to create a good impression of your store in the customers’ heads.
+Such differences in approach are vital to create a good impression of your store in the customers’ heads.
 You can achieve a lot of customer satisfaction by responsively placing theme elements like widgets.
 You can learn more about different design approaches in different industries in this article.

 Ensure payment, taxes and shipping options are appropriately set up